elamaran619/amazon-quicksight-user-guide/doc_source/restrict-access-to-a-data-set-using-row-level-security.md

 In the Enterprise edition of Amazon QuickSight, you can restrict access to a data set by configuring row\-level security on it\.
 You can do this before or after you have shared the data set\.
 Only the users you shared with can see any of the data\.
 By adding row\-level security to all or some of these users, you can further control their access\.

-To do this, you create a query or file that has one column named `username`\.
+To do this, you create a query or file that has one column named `UserName`\.
 You can also think of this as *adding a rule* for that user\.
 Then you can add one column to the query or file for each field that you want to grant or restrict access to\.
-For each username that you add, you add the values for each field\.
-You can use NULL \(no value\) to mean "all values"\.
+For each user name that you add, you add the values for each field\.
+You can use NULL \(no value\) to mean all values\.
 To see examples of data set rules, see [Creating Data Set Rules for Row\-Level Security](#create-data-set-rules-for-row-level-security)\.

 To apply the data set rules, you add the rules as a *permissions data set* to your data set\.
 Then you choose to explicitly allow or deny access based on the data set rules\.
 Allowing access is the default\.
 Keep in mind these points when you allow and deny access\.
 + If you use the rules to *grant access*, each user specified can see only the rows that *match* the field values in the data set rules\.

   If you add a rule for a user, and leave all the other columns with no value \(NULL\), you grant that user access to all the data\.

   If you don't add a rule for a user, that user can't see any of the data\.
 + If you use the rules to *deny access*, each user specified can see only the rows that *don't match* the field values in the data set rules\.

   If you add a rule for a user, and leave all the other columns with no value \(NULL\), you deny that user access to all the data\.